RainbowMarks/rainbowmarks.github.io/events/hockey.md

 * 📌 **Discounted Prints**: Turn memories into tangible keepsakes.
 Order premium quality prints directly from our online gallery at exclusive discounted rates, perfect for framing or gifting.

 * 📌 **Online Gallery**: A public (or private) and easy-to-navigate gallery will be set up for you, making viewing, sharing, and downloading a breeze.

+* 📌 **Hundreds of Photos**: During a standard 1 hour game we will shot nearly one thousand photos.
+Afterwards we will go through and pick out the best ones to be posted online for download.
+Typically this will be 2-300 photos that you can choose from.

 * 📌 **Personal Usage Rights**: All images come with rights for personal use.
 Share them, print them, and cherish them forever.